 For the next three years the four of us caravanned during every school holiday and for part of the summer holidays we took the ferry to France.
 By 1985 with my wife only doing part time work, when I was offered redundancy, I accepted but was immediately invited to return to work every Monday of each week.
 I quickly realised how restricting it was on our touring plans.
 At the end of the year I resigned.
 And we were free to go away as and when we felt like it.
 In part celebration, after 18 years we said good bye to our well-loved Sprite Musketeer and bought our first Avondale.

 During the next ten years, with the girls no longer reliant on us we began to plan longer tours abroad.
 Apart from the ferry, nothing was booked – we just went.
 Sometimes to Switzerland, sometimes to Italy, sometimes to Northern Spain.
 In 1991 it was time to consider another change of tow car.
-At the time, Citroen diesel BX’s were winning the Caravan Club’s Tow Car of the Year, so it was a new Citroen BXTZD Estate that I decided to have.
+At the time, Citroen were winning the Caravan Club’s Tow Car of the Year with their diesel BX’s, so it was a new Citroen BXTZD Estate that I decided to have.
 And my love affair with Citroen diesels continues till this day.

 Our caravanning days were over.
 The caravan was sold; all the equipment was got rid of.
 There was nothing left.

 But as the months went by, I began to wonder if I’d made a mistake.
 After all, even when one has lost loved ones, life still needs to go on.
-When my daughters mentioned that in August they were going to a rented cottage at Lyme Regis, I realised that if I had my van I could have joined them.
-I quickly looked around and on the Caravan Club’s website, I found my present Avondale.
+When my daughters mentioned that in August they were going to a rented cottage at Lyme Regis, I realised that if I had my van I could have joined them at the nearby Caravan Club site.
+I quickly looked around and on the CC’s website, I found my present Avondale.

 ******* (Footnote) ……..Although we never ventured abroad without full insurance cover, were it not for the fact that I was able to turn to the Caravan Club’s Red Pennant for help and advice in February of 2011, I would have been in serious financial difficulty.

 When a UK citizen dies in another country there are many formalities to be gone through.
-The death must be recorded at the local British Consulate and death certificates and translations obtained.
+The death must be recorded at the local British Consulate and local death certificates and translations obtained.
 If the body of the deceased is to be taken out of the country, embalming must be arranged for and the necessary certification obtained.
-Finally the transport and customs declarations must be arranged.
-Because of my Red Pennant policy, the Caravan Club’s agents in Spain arranged and paid for all of this; and for the chauffeuring of my car to my home; my flight home; my phone bills and all our medical expenses.
+Finally transport and the customs declarations must be arranged.
+All this to be done when one is feeling bereft.
+Because of my Red Pennant policy, the Caravan Club’s agents in Spain arranged and paid for all of this; also for the chauffeuring of my vehicle back to the UK; my flight home; my phone bills and all our medical expenses.